vortexntnu/vortex-asv/README.md

 # Docker
+Docker is a tool for creating a virtual environment with predetermined dependencies, much like a VM with fixed installation steps.
+In this case, we are using the the ROS noetic image as a base, and adding our own dependencies on top of it.
-Docker is a tool for creating a container, in this case running the ROS noetic image, To use Docker, make sure you have downloaded [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) and [Docker compose](https://docs.docker.com/compose/install/).
+To use Docker, make sure you have downloaded the [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) and [Docker compose](https://docs.docker.com/compose/install/).
-To build the Docker image, navigate to this folder (Vortex-ASV) int the terminal and execute the command
+To build the Docker image, navigate to this folder (Vortex-ASV) where the Dockerfile and docker-compose.yml files are located, and execute the command

 ```
 sudo docker-compose build